hangrybear666/10-devops-bootcamp__kubernetes/README.md

 bash scripts/helm-uninstall-microservices.sh
 ```

-### 7. Deployment of 11 replicated microservices with Helmfile
+### 7. Deployment of 11 replicated microservices with single helmfile apply command

 a.
 Simply execute the following command from the git project root directory
 ```bash